MENU

 Is Conversion Right for You?

-• Pros: Lower initial costs, ideal for users who already own an air conditioner or can perform the work themselves.
+• Convenience: Ideal for users who already own an air conditioner or have the technical skills to perform the conversion themselves.

 (click to read more about conversion)